mwang-cmn/Diabetes_Prediction/README.md

 4. **K-Nearest Neighbors (KNN)** performs significantly worse, with the lowest validation (0.7469) and cross-validation (0.7553 ± 0.0087) accuracy, making it an impractical choice for strong predictive performance.

 ## Recommendations
-Based on the feature importance rankings from your **Random Forest model**, here are some key recommendations for **diabetes prevention and management among women**:
+Based on the feature importance rankings from the **Random Forest model**, here are some key recommendations for **diabetes prevention and management among women**:

 ### **High-Impact Health Interventions:**
 1. **Manage BMI (Most Important Factor)** – Maintain a healthy weight through balanced nutrition and regular exercise to reduce diabetes risk.